Thought Leadership for Life Science Leaders

 Limiting access during an inspection involves any behavior that prevents FDA representatives from observing the facility’s operations or accessing areas they are entitled to inspect.
 This includes refusing to disclose or permit observation of manufacturing processes or site personnel.
 Examples of limiting behavior include ordering the discontinuation of manufacturing during the inspection without a reasonable explanation or interrupting production to prevent the FDA from observing operations.

-Limiting can also extend to restricting access to certain areas or documents.
-For instance, if an FDA investigator is denied access to specific parts of the facility where critical processes occur or is not provided with full access to requested documentation, this could be considered limiting the inspection.
-Additionally, not providing appropriate workspace for the FDA investigators can be seen as an attempt to limit the inspection.
+Limiting can also involve restricting access to specific areas or documents.
+For instance, if an FDA investigator is denied access to particular parts of the facility where critical processes occur or is not provided with full access to requested documentation, this could be considered a limitation of the inspection.
+Additionally, failing to provide an appropriate workspace for the FDA investigators can be seen as an attempt to limit the inspection.

-Facilities should ensure that all areas relevant to drug or device production are accessible during an inspection.
+Facilities should ensure that all areas relevant to the production of drugs or devices are accessible during an inspection.
 Staff should be instructed to fully cooperate and facilitate the inspection process, providing clear and accurate information when requested.
 Maintaining open communication with FDA investigators and addressing any issues promptly can help avoid the perception of limiting the inspection.

 Refusing an Inspection

 Refusing an inspection can have serious repercussions for a facility.
-The FDA considers any action that completely bars an investigator from conducting an inspection as refusing the inspection.
-This includes physical barriers, such as locked doors without providing access, and non-physical barriers, such as providing incorrect or misleading information about the facility’s operations.
+The FDA considers any action that completely bars an investigator from inspecting to be a refusal of the inspection.
+This includes physical barriers, such as locked doors that do not provide access, and non-physical barriers, such as providing incorrect or misleading information about the facility’s operations.

 Examples of refusing an inspection include:

-Refusing an inspection can lead to severe regulatory actions, including the seizure of products, injunctions, or other enforcement actions.
-It is imperative for facilities to understand that full cooperation with FDA inspections is not only a legal requirement but also a crucial aspect of ensuring public health and safety.
+Refusing an inspection can result in severe regulatory actions, including the seizure of products, injunctions, or other enforcement measures.
+Facilities must understand that full cooperation with FDA inspections is not only a legal requirement but also a crucial aspect of ensuring public health and safety.

 Best Practices for Compliance